Advanced Manufacturing Technician Certificate

 The Manufacturing Design Technology certificate program provides a number of options.
 You may wish to earn other related certificates in related manufacturing technologies, such as supervision or manufacturing process.
 Or, you can continue studies and earn an Associate in General Education (AGE).
 Check with the department chair regarding goals and the future transferability of coursework.

-What you need to know about getting your Advanced Manufacturing Certificate (CIP 150805)
+What you need to know about getting your Advanced Manufacturing Technician Certificate (CIP 15.080)

 |Books and supplies